demisjohn/ASML_JobCreator/README.md

     print(MyJob)    # Print all info about this Job, including Images, Layers etc.

 ### Alignment
-`Example02` shows example of exposing and aligning to Alignment marks.
+[`Example02`](https://github.com/demisjohn/ASML_JobCreator/blob/master/Example%2002%20-%20Alignment%20and%20ImagesLib.py) shows an example of exposing and aligning to Alignment marks.
 Mark Images are predefined in the Image Library folder.

 ### Export the text file
     MyJob.export( 'TestJob_NoAlign.txt' )